Devashish514/url-shortner/README.md

 5. redis-cli

-# The Backend Enviorment used in this project is NodeJs with javaScript(ES_6), for DB, I've used POSTGRES with Sequelize ORM.
+# The Backend Enviorment used in this project is NodeJs with javaScript(ES6), for DB, I've used POSTGRES with Sequelize ORM.

-# The project is deployed on Docker Container, and to run the application on docker you have use the following commands:
+# The project is deployed on Docker, and to run the application on docker you have use the following commands:

 1. sudo apt-get install update;
 2. sudo apt install docker-compose

-3. sudo docker-compose up --build -d  # --> to build the app in docker container and run containers.
+3. sudo docker-compose up --build -d  //to build the app in docker and run containers.

 4. sudo docker images --> to get all the images in docker.